kathrinmzl/RunnersHive/TESTING.md

 I have used Django's built-in unit testing framework to test the application functionality.

-I created unit tests for the events app views which cover the applications main functionalities.
+I created unit tests for the "events" and "core" app views which cover the applications main functionalities.
 All tests passed successfully:

 ![Test Results Screenshot](docs/testing/unit_tests_py/test-results.png)

-In order to run the tests, I ran the following command in the terminal each time:
+In order to run the tests, I ran the following command in the terminal:

-- `python3 manage.py test events`
+- `python3 manage.py test`

 To create the coverage report, I would then run the following commands: